nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _screenshots_: Optional some screenshots of the App.
 The screenshots paths are relative to *resourcesRoot*.
  * _local_: Basic configuration if the App is deployed locally
    * _resourcesRoot_: The root path for APP resources such as JavaScript files and images.
 Needs to be relative within the package
-   * _ssrBootstrap_: An optional local SSR bootstrap that returns an initial HTML for the App (see below for an example)
+   * _ssrBootstrap_: An optional local SSR bootstrap that returns an initial HTML for the App, relative within the package (see below for an example)
  * _remote_: Optional configuration if the App is accessed remotely
    * _resourcesRoot_: The root path for App resources such as JavaScript files and images
    * _ssrInitialHtmlPath_: The optional path to a route that renders the initial HTML